dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 1. Type paramemters are not followed by the `type` keyword.

-Let's view some simple examples to get how to declare and use generics (please note that the syntax forms are different between using generic type arguments in functions, types and packages).
+Let's view some simple examples to get how to declare and use generics (please note that the syntax forms are different when using generic type arguments between functions, types and packages).
 * aGenericFunc(Type1, Type2, ..., TypeN, value1, value2, ...)
 * aGenericType[Type1][Type2]TypeN
 * aGenericPackage[Type1, Type2, ..., TypeN]